erictobon/webshop/README.md

     ```

 ## Usage
 Once setup has been completed, eCommerce features can be set up.
 This [guide](https://docs.erpnext.com/docs/user/manual/en/set_up_e_commerce) explains how to begin setup of the eCommerce features in conjunction with ERPNext.
 Many common features and customization options are explained, providing a solid framework for users to get started with building their eCommerce platforms.
 Note that for best results, users should have some Items setup using ERPNext before attempting to create a store.
+Creating items is a simple process that can be done through the Webshop interface by accessing > Home > Stock > Items and Pricing > Item.

 ## Contributing
 To contribute to the development of the Frappe Webshop, please make a fork of this repository and make edits within the forked repository.
 Once satisfied that a contribution should be deployed, create a pull request from your forked repository to this repository.
-To make changes using the bench command line interface, make a clone of this repo.
+Changes that are accepted will be merged into the main development branch and thus be rolled out to users.
+To make changes using the bench command line interface, make a clone of this repo using the following command:
 ```sh
 $ git clone https://github.com/frappe/webshop.git
 ```